 Continue your drive all the way bypassing Belize City and entering the Western Highway.
 Arrive at the Belize Zoo and book an early half-hour self-guided tour, admiring all the exotic animals of Belize.
 Snap photos of the swinging monkeys, majestic jaguars, and colorful scarlet macaws.
 Around 9 a.m., resume your road trip and continue onto the Western Highway.

-When passing through Belmopan City, stop in at the local Farmer’s market for some trinkets and artisan pieces to take home with you.
+When your drive brings you to the capital City of Belize, Belmopan, stop in at the local Farmer’s market for some trinkets and artisan pieces to take home with you.
 You might find rare sculptures or come across woven hammocks and other creative goods.
 Spend a few minutes grabbing some souvenirs for friends and then continue on your way.